Mission and History

 In 2008, the consortium voted to hire an Operations Manager to run the day to day functions of the organization and provide support for the Executive Committee in completing the projects developed at Summit each year.
 And in 2010 the group met to consider the relevancy of its mission and develop a new strategic plan for the future of the organization.

-Today, LACN is a consortium of 35 highly-selective liberal arts colleges from across the U.S. All member schools continue to meet at an annual Summit in June of each year and the executive committee which consists of chairs of each committee and the Secretary, Treasurer, and Executive Chair meet each December to advance the goals of the consortia.
+Today, LACN is a consortium of 34 highly-selective liberal arts colleges and universities from across the U.S. All member schools continue to meet at an annual Summit in June of each year and the executive committee which consists of chairs of each committee and the Secretary, Treasurer, and Executive Chair meet each December to advance the goals of the consortia.